Everything to know about the State of the Union address

-On Tuesday night, President Trump will give his first State of the Union address.
+In a few hours, President Donald Trump gives his first State of the Union address.
 Here's everything you need to know about one of the biggest political events of the year.

+- The State of the Union Address starts at 9:00 p.m.
+ET

+- Rep. Joe Kennedy III will give the Democratic response to Trump's State of the Union speech around 10:30 p.m.

 What will Mr. Trump say at the State of the Union?